LaFosseAcademy/barts_training/session_notes/module_3_session_notes.md

 ### Main uses

-There's three main uses I think you'll more commonly have for CoPilot though.
+There's three main uses I think you'll more commonly have for Copilot though.

-1. Asking CoPilot to explain what a dataset contains and identify any quality issues
+1. Asking Copilot to explain what a dataset contains and identify any quality issues
-2. Asking CoPilot to suggest a formula for a specific task, i.e.:
+2. Asking Copilot to suggest a formula for a specific task, i.e.:
   - *"write a formula that counts how many staff in column B that haven't completed training based on the value in column C"*
-3. Asking CoPilot to summarise a column or table in plain English, which is a little like what we've done.
+3. Asking Copilot to summarise a column or table in plain English, which is a little like what we've done.

-So let me ask coPilot if there's any data quality issues.
+So let me ask Copilot if there's any data quality issues.

 - *Type as you say*
 - *"Can you identify any data quality issues with this spreadsheet"*